Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Hourglass Diffusion Transformers

 A typical choice for localized self-attention would be Shifted Window attention \cite{liu2021swin,liu2022swin} as used by previous diffusion models \cite{cao2022exploring,li2022swinv2imagen}.
 We find, however, that Neighborhood attention \cite{hassani2023neighborhood} performs significantly better in practice.

 The maximum resolution at which to apply global self-attention\footnote{For our FFHQ-$1024^2$ experiment, we apply two levels of global attention -- one at $16^2$ and one at $32^2$.
-Whereas for ImageNet-$128^2$ and $256^2$, we found like prior works \cite{ho2020ddpm,hoogeboom2023simple,nichol2021iddpm} that a single level of $16^2$ global attention suffices, due to the low resolutions at which images were generated.} is a choice determined by dataset (the size at which small features requiring long-distance coherence become large enough for attention to reason about) and by task (the smallest feature whose long-distance relationships need to be preserved in order to be acceptable).
+Whereas for ImageNet-$128^2$ and $256^2$, we found like prior works \cite{ho2020ddpm,hoogeboom2023simple,nichol2021iddpm} that a single level of $16^2$ global attention suffices.} is a choice determined by dataset (the size at which small features requiring long-distance coherence become large enough for attention to reason about) and by task (the smallest feature whose long-distance relationships need to be preserved in order to be acceptable).
 At particularly low resolutions (e.g. $256^2$), some datasets permit coherent generation with fewer levels of global attention.